-Anterior Posterior Vaginal Wall Repair for Pelvic Organ Prolapse 1
+Anterior Posterior Vaginal Repair for Pelvic Organ Prolapse

 When the muscles and ligaments supporting a woman’s pelvic organs weaken, the pelvic organs can slip out of place (prolapse).
 Pelvic organ prolapse can worsen over time and you may need surgery to fix it.

-This is due to the fact that the muscles of the perineum, the group of supporting muscles located below the low part of the vaginal opening become thin and the mid-line begins to deviate, thus leading to a weakened, poorly supportive, thinned out perennial body.
+This is due to the fact that the muscles of the perineum, the group of supporting muscles located below the lower part of the vaginal opening become thin and the mid-line begins to deviate, thus leading to a weakened, poorly supportive, thinned out perineal body.

-The cause of pelvic wall relaxation is a weakening of the pelvic support structures (see the illustration below).
-The pelvic organs include the vagina, uterus, bladder, and the rectum.
-These organs are kept in place with the help of 3 support systems from muscles, ligament sheets and fascia.
+The cause of pelvic wall relaxation is a weakening of the pelvic support structures (see the Figure 1 and Figure 2).
+The pelvic organs include the vagina, uterus, bladder, bowel, and rectum.
+These organs are kept in place with the help of 3 support systems from muscles, ligament sheets, and fascia.

 General Notes & Precautions

 1) Important points to consider about the Anterior Posterior Vaginal Repair

 - This surgery is a surgical procedure designed for the removal of excess anterior and posterior vaginal wall tissues bulging into the vagina.
 Consequently, the Pelvic Organ Prolapse or Vaginal Relaxation will be corrected, and the vagina will become more tightened.

 - This surgery is not recommended unless the patient has any discussion with her spouse because this may lead to problems, and misunderstandings caused by refraining from sexual intercourse for quite a long time.